Privacy policy

 Legal basis: Explicit consent

-(laboratory and scientific literature) to visualize your nutritional profile.
+(based on scientific literature) to visualize your nutritional profile.
 This data does not constitute a medical diagnosis.

 Retention period: Duration of your account + 3 years.